What Is the Setting of a Story? How to Write 3 Types of Settings

 Once you’ve established the characters in your story, you can dig into their relationships with the setting.

 These relationships can take many forms.
 Say your main character has lived in the same town their entire life; they might have a longtime fondness for it, or they could resent and feel trapped by the setting.
+These kind of characterstics or desires can be established using a character development exercise, like the profile template you'll find below, which prompts you to dig deep into your character's background.
 Whatever you decide, make sure this nuance comes through in your narration!

 What you don’t want is a character so detached from their surroundings that their story could take place anywhere.
 At bare minimum, you need them to interact with the setting in specific, realistic ways.
 For greater impact, use setting to challenge them, assist them, or both.

 💪 Setting as a challenge vs. setting as an asset

 Susan Choi does an amazing job of positioning setting as a challenge in Trust Exercise, which begins with two young characters trying to walk to each other in a vast, highway-dense city:

 But setting doesn’t need to oppose your characters in order to feel relevant and meaningful.
 Here’s an example of setting as an asset, from Madeline Miller’s Circe, describing Circe exploring her new island:

 And remember, you’re not limited to one or the other!
 Over the course of a story, a setting may play varying roles in a character’s life, both positive and negative.
 Just make sure it doesn’t sit there as an idle backdrop.